microsoft/lisa/docs/write_test/development.md

 1. Click on the Python version at the bottom left of the editor's window and select the Python interpreter which Poetry just created.
 If you do not find it, check [FAQ and troubleshooting](../troubleshooting.md) for extra instructions.
-This step is important because it ensures the current workspace uses the correct Poetry virtual environment.
+This step is important because it ensures that the current workspace uses the correct Poetry virtual environment which provides all dependencies required.

 1. You can copy the settings below into `.vscode/settings.json`.